 Passenger tenders operating from the cruise liner should be appropriately crewed by trained and experienced personnel.
-The cruise vessel should submit to FTNS, its risk assessment and method statement/operational procedure document for these tenders at least four weeks prior to arrival.
+The cruise vessel should have an appropriate risk assessment and method statement/operational procedure document for these tenders prior to arrival.

-FORTH PORTS LIMITED Document ID Authorised By Original Date FPS PMSC OP 14_29 HMFT 19 Nov 2015 Marine Procedures, Guidelines & Information (Forth) Date Revised Revised By Review Due September 2022 MCM January 2023
+FORTH PORTS LIMITED Document ID FPS PMSC OP 14_36 Authorised By HMFT Original Date 19 Nov 2015 Marine Procedures, Guidelines & Information Date Revised Revised By Review Due (Forth) June 2023 HMFT February 2026

-1.5.1 Hound Point Anchorage
+1.5.1 South Queensferry Anchorage

-- Vessels that anchor in the Hound Point Anchorage will tender into Hawes Pier at South Queensferry. - The position of the anchorage and any additional requirements for these vessels will be published annually in a Notice to Mariners Firth of Forth. - Any vessel which cannot comply with the requirements of the Notice to Mariners should notify the Harbour Master prior to the vessels arrival and ideally prior to, or at the time of booking. - A pilot will remain onboard throughout to ensure, when requested to do so by transiting traffic, that the vessel remains parallel to and clear of the main navigational channel.
+- Vessels that anchor in the South Queensferry Anchorage will tender into Hawes Pier. - The position of the anchorage and any additional requirements for these vessels will be published annually in a Notice to Mariners Firth of Forth. - Any vessel which cannot comply with the requirements of the Notice to Mariners should notify the Harbour Master prior to the vessels arrival and ideally prior to, or at the time of booking. - A pilot will remain onboard throughout to ensure, when requested to do so by transiting traffic, that the vessel remains parallel to and clear of the main navigational channel.
 Additionally, the pilot will ensure that the cruise vessel remains two cables clear of No 19 Buoy at all times.
-VHF communication should be maintained throughout both with VTS and passing traffic. - All cruise vessels destined for Hound Point Anchorage require an escort tug from 1nm west of Oxcars to the anchorage. - All vessels over 300m LOA will require one tug to be fast throughout.
+VHF communication should be maintained throughout both with VTS and passing traffic. - All cruise vessels destined for South Queensferry Anchorage require an escort tug from 1nm west of Oxcars to the anchorage. - All vessels over 300m LOA will require one tug to be fast throughout.
 All other vessels require one tug fast aft unless due to the manoeuvring characteristics of the vessel, and weather, visibility, traffic density on the day it is deemed it is not required.
 The tug however, must remain in standby mode and be available for immediate deployment if required. - This will be determined by the Pilot, Master and Duty Harbourmaster whilst on route to the anchorage and during the time at anchor. - VTS will advise other river users of the cruise vessels location through VHF broadcasts as well as notification of periods when the cruise vessel may be swinging into the navigational channel.
-Transiting traffic will normally pass to the north of the anchored cruise vessel if it is safe and practical to do so and should approach no closer then 200 metres at any time. - Passenger tenders operating from the cruise liner should be appropriately crewed by trained and experienced personnel.
-The cruise vessel should submit to the Harbourmaster its risk assessment and method statement/operational procedure document for these tenders at least four weeks prior to arrival.
+Transiting traffic will normally pass to the north of the anchored cruise vessel if it is safe and practical to do so and should approach no closer than 200 metres at any time. - Passenger tenders operating from the cruise liner should be appropriately crewed by trained and experienced personnel.
+The cruise vessel should have suitable risk assessments and method statement/operational procedure document for tender operations.
 Tenders should not approach within 100 metres of Hound Point or vessels moored at Hound Point and all terminal regulations must be respected.

-FORTH PORTS LIMITED Document ID Authorised By Original Date FPS PMSC OP 14_29 HMFT 19 Nov 2015 Marine Procedures, Guidelines & Information (Forth) Date Revised Revised By Review Due September 2022 MCM January 2023
+FORTH PORTS LIMITED Document ID FPS PMSC OP 14_36 Authorised By HMFT Original Date 19 Nov 2015 Marine Procedures, Guidelines & Information Date Revised Revised By Review Due (Forth) June 2023 HMFT February 2026